+Dr. Dobrow’s primary research interests focus on making connections between researchers and decision-makers more effective and efficient to support better use of evidence for practice and policy.
 Cancer systems and particularly cancer screening policy are key areas of interest.
-I have led a number of studies that examine the impact of context on population-based screening decisions, including a project that consolidated 50 years of evolving approaches for guiding screening decisions into a new set of decision principles for screening.
-This focus has influenced pan-Canadian discussions on improving approaches to making screening decisions across sectors and jurisdictions, including a Health Council of Canada sponsored deliberative dialogue hosted by the McMaster Health Forum.
+Dr. Dobrow has led several studies that examine the impact of context on population-based screening decisions, including a project that consolidated 50 years of evolving approaches for guiding screening decisions into a new set of decision principles for screening.

 Dr. Dobrow is an experienced qualitative researcher and has taught courses on case study research and non-traditional evidence synthesis methods.
 Dr. Dobrow has a PhD in health services and policy research from the University of Toronto, an MSc in epidemiology from the University of Edinburgh and a BComm in health care administration from the University of Saskatchewan.
 He also completed a postdoctoral fellowship at the London School of Hygiene and Tropical Medicine and was a Harkness fellow in The Commonwealth Fund’s International Program in Health Policy and Practice.